MicrosoftDocs/azure-docs/articles/time-series-insights/time-series-insights-diagnose-and-solve-problems.md

 Azure Time Series Insights only supports JSON data.
 For JSON samples, see [Supported JSON shapes](./how-to-shape-query-json.md).

-### Cause B: The event source key is missing a required permission
+### Cause B: the event source key is missing a required permission

 * For an IoT hub in Azure IoT Hub, you must provide the key that has **service connect** permissions.
 Either of the **iothubowner** or **service** policies will work because they both have **service connect** permissions.

    ![IoT Hub service connect permissions](media/diagnose-and-solve-problems/iothub-serviceconnect-permissions.png)

 * For an event hub in Azure Event Hubs, you must provide the key that has **listen** permissions.
 Either of the **read** or **manage** policies will work because they both have **listen** permissions.

    ![Event hub listen permissions](media/diagnose-and-solve-problems/eventhub-listen-permissions.png)

-### Cause C: The consumer group provided isn't exclusive to Time Series Insights
+### Cause C: the consumer group provided isn't exclusive to Time Series Insights

 When you register an IoT hub or an event hub, it's important to set the consumer group that you want to use to read the data.
 This consumer group *can't be shared*.
 If the consumer group is shared, the underlying IoT hub or event hub automatically and randomly disconnects one of the readers.
 Provide a unique consumer group for Time Series Insights to read from.

-## Problem 2: Some data is shown, but data is missing
+## Problem two: some data is shown, but data is missing

 When data appears only partially and the data appears to be lagging, you should consider several possibilities.

-### Cause A: Your environment is being throttled
+### Cause A: your environment is being throttled

 Throttling is a common issue when environments are provisioned after you create an event source that has data.
 Azure IoT Hub and Azure Events Hubs store data for up to seven days.
 Time Series Insights always start with the oldest event in the event source (first-in, first-out, or *FIFO*).

 For example, if you have 5 million events in an event source when you connect to an S1, single-unit Time Series Insights environment, Time Series Insights reads approximately 1 million events per day.
 It might look like Time Series Insights is experiencing five days of latency.
 However, what's happening is that the environment is being throttled.

 If you have old events in your event source, you can approach throttling in one of two ways: